Smarto2014/CarAlgo/README.md

 In case of a negative response (which means the peripheral didn't find any known vehicle protocol), **The Car Connection status** is set to **CAR_CONNECTION_OFF** and the attempts to restore Car connection are launched.

-In case of a positive response  **The Car Connection status** is set to **CAR_CONNECTION_ON** This case means that the Microlink is set correctly and the interaction between the car, Microlink and iOS device is established.
+In case of a positive response  **The Car Connection status** is set to **CAR_CONNECTION_ON** This case means that the CarAlgo Device is set correctly and the interaction between the car, CarAlgo device and iOS device is established.

 #### Sending/Getting Vehicle data
 ##### One shot data